AdobeDocs/express-add-on-apis/src/pages/api/classes/PageList.md

 ▸ **addPage**(`geometry`): [`PageNode`](PageNode.md)

-Create a new page and add it to the end of the list.
+Create a new page containing a single empty artboard, and add it to the end of the list.
+The artboard is configured with the same defaults as in [addArtboard](ArtboardList.md#addArtboard).
+The page's artboard becomes the default target for newly inserted content ([insertionParent](Context.md#insertionParent)) and the viewport switches to display this artboard.

 #### Parameters